Arab Republic of Egypt

 Persian, Greek, Roman, and Arab Conquerors

 In 525 B.C., Cambyses, the son of Cyrus the Great, led a Persian invasion force that dethroned the last pharaoh of the 26th Dynasty.
-The country remained a Persian province until Alexander the Great.
-The Roman/Byzantine rule of Egypt lasted for nearly 700 years.
+The country remained a Persian province until conquered by Alexander the Great in 322 BC, ushering in Ptolemeic rule Egypt that lasted for nearly 700 years.

 Following a brief Persian reconquest, Egypt was invaded and conquered by Arab forces in 642.
 A process of Arabization and Islamization ensued.
 Although a Coptic Christian minority remained--and remains today, constituting about 10% of the population--the Arab language inexorably supplanted the indigenous Coptic tongue.
-Ancient Egyptian ways--passed from pharaonic times through the Persian, Greek, and Roman periods and Egypt's Christian era--were gradually melded with or supplanted by Islamic customs.
-For the next 1,300 years, a succession of Turkish, Arabic, Mameluke, and Ottoman caliphs, beys, and sultans ruled the country.
+For the next 1,300 years, a succession of Arab, Mameluke, and Ottoman caliphs, beys, and sultans ruled the country.

-In 1882, British expeditionary forces crushed this revolt, marking the beginning of British occupation and the virtual inclusion of Egypt within the British Empire.
-During the rule of three successive British High Commissioners between 1883 and 1914, the British agency was the real source of authority.
-It established special courts to enforce foreign laws for foreigners residing in the country.
-These privileges for foreigners generated increasing Egyptian resentment.
-To secure its interests during World War I, Britain declared a formal protectorate over Egypt on December 18, 1914.
-This lasted until 1922, when, in deference to growing nationalism, the U.K. unilaterally declared Egyptian independence.
+In 1882, British expeditionary forces crushed a revolt against the Ottoman rulers, marking the beginning of British occupation and the virtual inclusion of Egypt within the British Empire.
+In deference to growing nationalism, the U.K. unilaterally declared Egyptian independence in 1922.
 British influence, however, continued to dominate Egypt's political life and fostered fiscal, administrative, and governmental reforms.

-Nasser's domestic policies were arbitrary, frequently oppressive, and yet generally popular.
+Nasser's domestic policies were arbitrary and frequently oppressive, yet generally popular.
 All opposition was stamped out, and opponents of the regime frequently were imprisoned without trial.
-Nasser's foreign and military policies, among other things, helped provoke the Israeli attack of June 1967 that virtually destroyed Egypt's armed forces along with those of Jordan and Syria.
-Israel also occupied the Sinai peninsula, the Gaza Strip, the West Bank, and the Golan Heights.
+Nasser's foreign and military policies helped provoke the Israeli attack of June 1967 that virtually destroyed Egypt's armed forces along with those of Jordan and Syria.
+Israel also occupied the Sinai Peninsula, the Gaza Strip, the West Bank, and the Golan Heights.
 Nasser, nonetheless, was revered by the masses in Egypt and elsewhere in the Arab world until his death in 1970.